Keller Fire & Safety provides total system expertise to help maintain your Fire Alarm systems.

 - Check any auxiliary devices that may exist and are listed on the equipment list included in this contract (door holder release, dampers, etc.).

-- Test the smoke detectors initially and every other year thereafter, according to NFPA requirements.
+- Test the smoke detector sensitivity initially and every other year thereafter, according to NFPA requirements.

 - Test alarm devices located in the elevator shafts (smoke and heat detectors).
 Note: A representative from the elevator service company is required to be present during inspections to allow access to the shaft and to run the elevator car